kabanero-io/kabanero-foundation/design/digest.md

 #### Kind:Stack

-The Stack CR has new status returned for each stack version that is active to indicate `first-digest-activation` and `current-digest`, highlighting whether there has been a detected mismatch during a periodic detection.
-(Note: this value remains unchanged even during deactivation/reactivation using the CLI or REST APIs.)
+The Stack CR has new status returned for each stack version that is active to indicate `digest-at-activation`.
 This status is returned when the governance policy indicates a need to maintain this status; otherwise it is suppressed.

 ### Kabanero Operator